akihikodaki/dts/doc/dts_gsg/intro.rst

     | virt_scene.py         | Generate virtualization scenario based on configuration file                                                                                                 |
     +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+

 Beside Framework tool, DPDK Test Suite also defines one set of test cases.
 It includes basic test suite to verify basic functionality of DPDK library.
 These test script provides example and reference.
 Everyone can develop their test cases, verify their features functionality, and commit generic test report to maintainer.
-However, user-defined test cases, plan and script must follow DPDK Test Suite standard including code standard, naming conventions, configure format, rst test plan, API.
+However, user-defined test cases, test plans and scripts must follow DPDK Test Suite standard including code standard, naming conventions, configure format, rst test plan, API.

-Please see test cases, which included in the DPDK compliance test suites:
+Please see test cases, which are included in the DPDK compliance test suites:

 .. table::